-The cave measures roughly 18 metres deep and 5 metres across the mouth.
+The cave measures roughly 18 metres deep and five metres across the mouth.
 Excavations found two burial sites of indeterminate date outside the cave mouth, but there is evidence that the cave was in use as far back as the Mesolithic period.
 The font at Achahoish church is said to have come from the cave.
 To the west of the main cave is a much smaller cave which shows signs of being used as a dwelling place.

 There's no reason to doubt that Columba 'could' have stayed here, though, but nor is there any compelling evidence to suggest that he actually did, beyond local tradition.
 The location is superb, however, and the views over the loch from the road are wonderful.